kwdunaway/WGBS_Tools/README.md

 ## <a name="VersionHistory"> Version History </a>
+__1.0__:
+Ready to download with two different types of install: Lite or Full Known issues:
+- motif not implimented with code, tutorial, or test coverage
+- bam2pm does not convert Bismark files properly

 __0.1__:
 Initial conversion of scripts to python.
 Improvements in multiprocessing, installation, and readability were implimented as well.